 Unfortunately, most of us continue to hold on to the anger and play the movie of what happened in our head over and over again, until it does so much damage you are uncertain how to fix it.

 This post is applies to everyone that wants to move on with his or her life.
 How to forgive yourself.
 How to forgive someone who cheated.
 How to forgive your parents.
-How to forgive someone who hurt you.
+How to forgive someone who keeps hurting you.
+How to forgive someone who isn’t sorry.
+How to forgive yourself even.

 It’s the same formula for whoever the person is that needs to be forgiven.